programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 ```

 * Line 1 calls the `folium.Choropleth()` method and line 12 adds it to the map object initalized earlier.
 The method plots a GeoJSON overlay on the basemap.
 * Line 2 (`geo_data=`) identifies the GeoJSON source of the geographic geometries to be plotted.
-This is the `counties` dataframe we downloaded from the US Census bureau.
+This is the `counties` dataframe downloaded from the US Census bureau.
 * Line 3 (`data=`) identifies the source of the data to be analyzed and plotted.
-This is the `map_df` dataframe that we created from the fatal force dataframe (`ff_df`).
+This is the `map_df` dataframe created from the fatal force dataframe (`ff_df`).
-* Line 4 (`key_on=`) identifies the field in the GeoJSON data that will be bound (or linked) to the data from the `map_df`: we need to have one column in common between our dataframes.
+* Line 4 (`key_on=`) identifies the field in the GeoJSON data that will be bound (or linked) to the data from the `map_df`.
+As noted earlier, Folium needs to have a column in common between our dataframes.
 In this case, it will be the `FIPS` column.
-* Line 5 is required because we're using a Pandas DF as the data source.
+* Line 5 is required because the data source is a dataframe.
 The `data=` parameter tells Folium which columns in the DF to use.
   * The first list element is the variable that will be matched with the `key_on=` value.
   * The second element is the variable with the values to be used to draw the choropleth map's colors.
 * Line 6 (`bins=`) specifies how many bins to sort the data values into.
 (The maximum number is limited by the number of colors in the color palette selected.
 This is often 9.)